lehkost/lehkost.github.io/lectures.md

 title: DH Lectures
 ---

-Slides and material from our regular course "Introduction to the Digital Humanities" at Higher School of Economics, Moscow.
+Slides and material from our regular course »Introduction to the Digital Humanities« at Higher School of Economics, Moscow (2016–2021).

 DH Lecture 2016/17
 ------------------